LordHao/Spin-Rotator/Spin Rotator/Utils_ Library/readme.txt

-This library contains useful functions for implement 3D visulization of the Accelerator and general purpose of searching lattice elements.
+This library contains useful functions for implementing 3D visulization of the Accelerator and general purpose of searching lattice elements.